 Ability to Keep Residents Mobile

-This metric is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Keeping residents out of the hospital is critical to preserving the physical health of residents.
+This datapoint is a measure of the number of times residents are hospitalized per thousand days of patient care.
+Minimizing hospitalizations is key to the physical well-being of patients.

 Short-term Care: Rehospitalizations